observablehq/plot/docs/marks.md

 Plot doesn’t have chart types.
 Instead, it adopts a layered *grammar of graphics* in the tradition of [Jacques Bertin](https://www.esri.com/en-us/esri-press/browse/semiology-of-graphics-diagrams-networks-maps), [Leland Wilkinson](https://link.springer.com/book/10.1007/0-387-28695-0), [Hadley Wickham](https://vita.had.co.nz/papers/layered-grammar.html), and others.
 Here’s a crash course on Plot’s grammar of graphics.

 :::tip
 If you aren’t yet up-and-running with Plot, read our [quickstart guide](./getting-started.md) or try these examples [on Observable](https://observablehq.com).
-Tinkering with the code below will give you a better sense of how Plot works.
+Tinkering with the code below will give a better sense of how Plot works.
 :::

 ## Marks are geometric shapes